zzzprojects/EntityFramework-Extensions/docs/pages/api/options-column-expression.md

 {% endhighlight %}

 ## Column Synchronize Delete Key Subset Expression
-Allow you to set the SqlBulkCopyOptions to use when a strategy with the SqlBulkCopy is selected.
+Gets or sets the key used to delete only rows matching the key and not existing in the source.

+> Sorry for the name!

 ### Example
 {% highlight csharp %}